daisygunn/grow-restaurant/README.md

 - Reservations page, with a booking form to enquire with the restaurant
 - Manage reservations page, where logged in users can edit/delete existing reservations they have.
 - Update details page, for logged in users to update their details which in turn updates the customer model.
-- Register/login feature
+- Register/login feature using Django allauth
-- Contact form
+- Contact form that sends an email using Gmail SMTP

-### Structure
+## Structure
 This website has been designed with simplicity in mind, each page only has key information on it so that the user can find what they want quickly without having to read through unnecessary things.
 I have separated each key feature to highlight its functionality to the user.

 The website is made of three apps: